nexmo-se/dg-oai-11l-connector/README.md

 In this diagram, the Connector application is shown on the left side of the diagram.</br>

-First, a call is established with the User, it can be an inbound call or an outbound call,</br>
+First, a call is established with the User, it can be an inbound call or an outbound call, that initial leg maybe of type PSTN, SIP, WebRTC, or WebSocket</br>
-then a [WebSocket](https://developer.vonage.com/en/voice/voice-api/concepts/websockets) leg is established with the Connector which sends the audio from the User to Deepgram STT.</br>
+then a [WebSocket](https://developer.vonage.com/en/voice/voice-api/concepts/websockets) leg is established with the Connector which sends the audio from the User to Deepgram for STT (Speech-to-Text).</br>

-Original speech transcripts reveived from Deegram are sent to OpenAI.</br>
+User's speech transcripts received from Deegram are sent to OpenAI (LLM).</br>

-Text responses received from OpenAI are sent to ElevenLabs.</br>
+Text responses received from OpenAI are sent to ElevenLabs for TTS (Text-to-Speech).</br>

-Speech synthesis received from ElevenLabs are sent to the User through the WebSocket leg and the original voice channel leg.</br>
+Speech synthesis received from ElevenLabs are sent to the User through the same WebSocket leg and the original voice channel leg.</br>

-Received audio from DG VA are sent to the User.</br>

 Optionally, User's original speech transcripts and Agent's text responses are forwarded to the Voice API application.</br>